Frequently Asked Questions

-In 2014, 56 students (28 girls and 28 boys) participated in the program in New York.
-These students were the Best Actress and Best Actor winners of their 2013-2014 local competitions.
+An average of 70 students (35 females and 35 males) participate in the program in New York.
+These students were the Best Actress and Best Actor winners of their local competitions.

 Approximately how many high schools are represented?

-We estimate that more than 50,000 students at 1,000 high schools were represented by our 28 participating programs in 2014.
+We estimate that more than 50,000 students at 1,000 high schools are represented by participating programs each year.

 How did NYU become involved in NHSMTA?

 NYU’s Tisch School of the Arts has one of the most prestigious theatre programs in the country.
-The university shares NHSMTA founders’ mission to nurture future artists who want to prepare for a life in the theater.
+The university shares NHSMTA founders’ mission to nurture future artists who want to prepare for a life in the theatre.
 Because the NHSMTA program is based in New York, NYU became an obvious choice as a partner.

 What is NYU’s New Studio on Broadway: Music Theatre and Acting?

-This recently created program is a professional theater-training studio offered to undergraduate students at NYU Tisch School of the Arts’ Department of Drama.
+This program is a professional theatre-training studio offered to undergraduate students at NYU Tisch School of the Arts’ Department of Drama.
 New Studio work captures the present moment, drawing its energy from popular culture and the infinite possibilities of diverse global performance and art forms.
 Integrating rigorous training in acting, speech, singing, physical acting (movement), and dance and taking place in a brand-new, state-of-the-art facility, the New Studio’s four-year program reaches beyond a single methodology to offer young actors instruction in all the disciplines essential to the performer’s craft.
-It equally engages the American musical, the classical acting canon and new contemporary plays and musicals, preparing students for opportunities to perform in traditional Broadway musical productions as well as in emerging plays, music and performance forms.
-New Studio is deeply committed to developing each student’s distinctive voice and the skills necessary to sustain a career at play with global audiences on stage, in music theater, and in whatever forms and mediums lie beyond.
+It equally engages the American musical, the classical acting canon, and new contemporary plays and musicals, preparing students for opportunities to perform in traditional Broadway musical productions as well as in emerging plays, music, and performance forms.
+New Studio is deeply committed to developing each student’s distinctive voice and the skills necessary to sustain a career at play with global audiences on stage, in music theatre, and in whatever forms and mediums lie beyond.